Save A Dog, Inc - How to Adopt a Dog from Us

 match, and then we would have you go get your dog to be the final decision-maker.

-Once you have met the dog and both parties feel it is a good match, then you may leave a $50 deposit
+Once you have met the dog and both parties agree it is a good match, then you may leave a $50 deposit

 to hold the dog for 24 hours while we check your references and/or conduct a home visit.
 The deposit

 is nonrefundable.
-If you change your mind, it is used as a donation.
-If you continue with the adoption,
+If you change your mind, it is used as a donation towards the shelter.
+If you continue